oshablue/xerisure/readme.md

 ### TODO Smallies

 - Radio pin number indicator when DIO changed should also show On/Off cross-referenced to the watering circuit model instance
-- NEXT: Why on startup sometimes serial port isn't picked up?
+- DONE NEXT: Why on startup sometimes serial port isn't picked up?
 And is path reparsed each time on reload?
 Or only on app launch?
 - Page to show dB contents
-- Indicate bigger is serial port not connected - and maybe allow population anyway
+- DONE Indicate bigger is serial port not connected - and maybe allow population anyway

 ### Dev / Deploy / Versions ###